International Students Application Process

 - A score of 65 on the TOEFL internet-based exam.

-- A score of 17 on the ACT English subtest.
+- A score 3.6 on the ITEP exam

 - A score of 5 overall and 5 in each exam area on the International English Language Test.

 - Score of 80 or above on DUOLINGO, if TOEFL is not available.

 OR: the prospective student agrees to participate in a video and audio interview with a committee which will evaluate the level in which the prospective student can demonstrate adequate English language communication skills with the committee.

 ACT or SAT Scores

 - Request your official ACT/SAT scores to be sent to Bethel University directly from your school guidance counselor/records or registrar’s office.
 These may also be requested from www.act.org or www.collegeboard.org.

 Official Transcript from the High School (Secondary School) you Attended.

 Where applicable, your transcript must include an English translation.
 You may be required to pay an additional fee if one of the following outside services is needed to evaluate any supporting documents.
 We require all transcripts to be evaluated by one of the following services: